 The point at which the nuclear explosive energy exceeds the conventional explosive energy is the point at which there is a potential nuclear threat.
 This point is also known as a threshold nuclear yield.
-The primary factors of material attractiveness are the bare critical mass, the internal heat generation, and the radiation dose rate.
-The spontaneous neutron generation rate, another aspect of material attractiveness, is relevant to cases where militarily significant nuclear yields are desired, but the proliferant state is only capable of building less sophisticated devices.
+The primary factors of material attractiveness are the bare critical mass, the internal heat generation, and the radiation dose rate [4].
+The spontaneous neutron generation rate, another aspect of material attractiveness, is relevant to cases where militarily significant nuclear yields are desired [5] by a proliferant State that is only capable of building less sophisticated devices.

-The need to carefully and rigorously distinguish between the proliferation of nuclear weapons or explosive devices by a nation state, and the use of nuclear material by a sub-national terrorist group to produce a nuclear explosive device is explicitly acknowledged in the growing volume of literature on assessing proliferation and physical security risks.
-Two major international efforts to develop methodologies to assess proliferation resistance - the Generation IV International Forum Working Group on Proliferation Resistance and the IAEA's INPRO activity - distinguish proliferation resistance from physical protection, based on the identity of the actors:
+The need to carefully and rigorously distinguish between the proliferation of nuclear weapons or explosive devices by a nation State, and the use of nuclear material by a sub-national terrorist group to produce a nuclear explosive device is explicitly acknowledged in the growing volume of literature on assessing proliferation and physical security risks.
+Two major international efforts to develop methodologies to assess proliferation resistance - the Generation IV International Forum Working Group on Proliferation Resistance [6] and the IAEA's INPRO activity [7] - distinguish proliferation resistance from physical protection, based on the identity of the actors: